mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Automate code review tasks

-They're rotating between projects, so they're unlikely to remember your style conventions.

-I had end-to-end tests set up, and they ran on every pull request to ensure that they didn't break any of the website's purchase flows.
-The automated checks also verified that the code adhered to our existing style conventions, didn't have stray debug logging left in.

-Those tests worked.
-The WebAgency devs would open pull requests, and then they'd see tests break and fix it on their own.
-They didn't have to wait for me to give them notes.
-It allowed them to fix things on their own.
+I always [use automated tools to enforce code style conventions](/human-code-reviews-1/#let-computers-do-the-boring-parts), but it was especially important working with an agency.

+There are always conventions that you can't automate, and it typically takes new developers a few weeks to learn them.
+The agency's developers never seemed to learn any coding conventions outside of what the tools enforced.
+They're constantly bouncing between clients, so it's hard to internalize style rules for any particular client.

-I realized too late that I should have automated more.
-While I had continuous integration in place for pull requests, I forgot to add pre-commit hooks to the repo, so there were quick tasks like style checks that could have happened instantly before they committed.
-I realized their developers were relying on CI to tell them about style errors rather than running the linter on their local machine.
+I realized too late that I should have automated even more.
+While I had continuous integration in place for pull requests, I forgot to add pre-commit hooks to the repo for tests that could run quickly and locally.
+I noticed that their developers were pushing to Github and waiting a few minutes for CI to tell them about style errors rather than running the linter on their local machine.
 So I added a pre-commit hook and a script to enable it, similar to [what we use in the main TinyPilot repo](https://github.com/tiny-pilot/tinypilot/tree/2d82f7af60a1be3c99bb09cb7c2359a2abd0635e/hooks).

-I had CI checks and everything, but I didn't have pre-commit checks, they were relying on CI to catch things the linter could have caught in two seconds.
-I didn't notice because I have the linter hooked up to my IDE.

 ## Why didn't you just...?

-I've shared pieces of this story in my monthly retrospectives, and I've gotten some questions about why I didn't solve the problem in some easy, obvious way.
-I think this feedback is well-intentioned, but a lot of it comes from people who have never hired anyone, much less an agency.
+I've shared pieces of this story in my [monthly retrospectives](/retrospectives), and I've gotten some questions about why I didn't solve the problem in some easy, obvious way.
+I think this feedback is well-intentioned, but a lot of it comes from people who have never hired an agency.

 Below, I've addressed why the obvious suggestions would not have worked.

 ### Why didn't you just refuse to pay them until the work was done?